Diocese of Toledo, Ohio: 2010 to present

 In July 2011, Blair told parishes and parochial schools in the diocese not to raise funds for the Susan G. Komen Foundation.
-He cited concerns that the money could be used to fund embryonic stem-cell research.
+He cited concerns that the foundation could use the money to fund embryonic stem-cell research.
 Pope Francis appointed Blair as archbishop of the Archdiocese of Hartford in 2013.
 Francis in 2014 appointed Auxiliary Bishop Daniel Thomas from the Archdiocese of Philadelphia as the new bishop in Toledo.

+The diocese in 2016 ceased publication of its newspaper, the Catholic Chronicle, and ended the televising of weekly masses as part of an effort to reduce its financial deficit.

-As of 2023, Thomas is the bishop of Toledo.
-That same year, the diocese had a weekly attendance of 52,840 people at its 123 parishes.
-This is a decline of 43.23% from 2014, when the church recorded a weekly attendance of 75,681.
+By 2023, the diocese had a weekly attendance of 52,840 people at its 123 parishes.
+This was a decline of 43.23% from 2014, when the church recorded a weekly attendance of 75,681.
+The diocese in May 2026 held the groundbreaking for its new pastoral center in Toledo.

 Sex abuse

-In 1988, Reverend Robert J. Fisher, then associate pastor at St. Rose Church in Perrysburg, pleaded guilty to sexual imposition and contributing to the sexual abuse of a minor.
+In 1988, Robert J. Fisher, then associate pastor at St. Rose Church in Perrysburg, pleaded guilty to sexual imposition and contributing to the sexual abuse of a minor.
 He was sentenced to 30 days in jail and four years of counseling.
 In 1992, Bishop Hoffman returned Fisher to active ministry.

 Following a new policy from the U.S. Conference of Catholic Bishops on priests convicted of sexual abuse, Hoffman permanently suspended Fisher and three other priests from ministry in 2002.
 Hoffman blamed "the media climate" for the new policy and said he had no plans to remove other such priests.
 He later declared, "My difficulty with zero tolerance is that the Gospel teaches reconciliation.
 We believe in forgiveness."

 The diocese announced in 2004 that it had settled 23 lawsuits by victims of sexual abuse by diocesan priests; the diocese would pay $1.19 million.

-In August 2020, the Federal Bureau of Investigation (FBI) arrested Reverend Michael Zacharias, a diocesan priest, on charges of sex trafficking, coercion and enticement.
-Zacharias was accused of grooming and engaging in sexual conduct with three boys since the late 1990s.
-He introduced his victims to pain medications and heroin, then convinced them to engage in prostitution once they had developed drug dependencies.
-Zacharias was convicted in May 2023 of five counts of sex trafficking.

-In September 2020, the Toledo Blade reported that there were flaws in the diocese's efforts to combat sex abuse, such as the lack of psychological evaluations.
+Michael Zacharias, a diocesan prist, was convicted in May 2023 of five counts of sex trafficking.
+He was sentenced to life in prison in November 2023.
+He was laicized in 2024.
+That same year, the diocese announced a $1million settlement for three of Zacharias' victims.